 The Address: Carretera Cancún-Tulum, Km.
 54, Tres Ríos, Riviera Maya, Quintana Roo ZIP 77760

-The Hacienda Tres Rios is an ecological oasis amid the busy resorts of Mexico’s Caribbean Coast.
+The resort is an ecological oasis amid the busy resorts of Mexico’s Caribbean Coast.
 It was a great base for us to explore the Riviera Maya attractions, while also relaxing in comfort.

-We were the guests of Hacienda Tres Rios, the Tres Rios Nature Park, and Experiencas Xcaret.
+We were the guests of the Hacienda, the Tres Rios Nature Park, and Experiencas Xcaret.
 All opinions of the fun and relaxing are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.